marcusdufrane/dojo5_tech/README.md

 This example uses the stm32 embedded_hal crate and examples to configure usart1 and send "Hello Dojo"

-Assuming you have a up to date rust development environment, building the example is as simple as `cargo build --release`
+Assuming you have a up to date rust development environment, building the example is as simple as

+`cargo build --release`

-The resulting .elf file is located in `hello-dojo/target/thumbv7em-none-eabihf/release/hello-dojo`
+The resulting ELF file is located in `hello-dojo/target/thumbv7em-none-eabihf/release/hello-dojo`

 If a rust environment is not configured, you can follow the instructions to get set up [here](https://docs.rust-embedded.org/book/intro/install.html).
 This example uses the thumbv7em-none-eabihf target